Festival Network Online Offers

 be!"
 Kurt's Mom & Dad told Kurt he could be whatever he

 to be.
-Forty something years later after starting a lawn cutting
+Fifty something years later after starting a lawn cutting

 business at 12, Kurt has owned: an entertainment booking agency, video